-http://sanctuaryfilmfestival.com/ Thank you for your participation and interest in hawk and owl migration and the corresponding public education in the Straits region.
+http://sanctuaryfilmfestival.com/ visit this page Thank you for your participation and interest in hawk and owl migration and the corresponding public education in the Straits region.
 We hope you enjoy this full report on our spring hawk count and that you will be inspired to help again with that in 2015, or even help create the first-ever comprehensive owl survey in the region this fall.

 Both the number of birds and the observation time in 2014 roughly doubled the previous high year of 2013 when volunteers counted 22,488 raptors during 246 hours.
 Full data is on www.hmana.org, of Hawk Migration Association of North America.
 So far as we know, more Red-tailed Hawks and Rough-legged Hawks were counted here than at any of the several hundred hawk count sites in the country.
 However, no black vultures appeared, although this southern species was seen during both of the last two years.
 Additional years of counting will help conservation biologists better understand and interpret migration patterns.

 In addition to birds of prey, other large birds were tallied: 942 sandhill cranes, 231 common loons, and 13 white pelicans.